meteatamel/knative-tutorial/docs/04-trafficsplitting.md

 What if you want to split traffic with existing revisions?
 You can do that by referring to the existing revisions in the `revision` field.

-Create a [service-v5.yaml](../serving/helloworld-csharp/service-v5.yaml) file that refers to `v1` and `v3` revisions that are split by 50%:
+Create a [service-v5.yaml](../serving/helloworld-csharp/service-v5.yaml) file that refers to `v1` and `v3` revisions that are split by 50%.
+Make sure you use the actual revision ids in your deployment:

 ```yaml
 apiVersion: serving.knative.dev/v1alpha1